cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

 * 1-65535 (for security group VMs only)

-Select the **Inbound** tab, enter “22” into the “Port range:” box and click **Add Rule**.
+Select the **Inbound** tab, enter "22" into the "Port range:" box and click **Add Rule**.
 Repeat this for ports 80 and 443.
 To add TCP 1 -
-65535, enter “1-66535” into the “Port range:” box, enter the name of the cf Security Group into the “Source:” box, and click **Add Rule**.
+65535, enter "1-66535" into the "Port range:" box, enter the name of the cf Security Group into the "Source:" box, and click **Add Rule**.
- To add UDP 1 - 65535, select “Custom UDP rule” from the “Create a new rule:” dropdown box, enter “1-66535” into the “Port range:” box, enter the name of the cf Security Group into the “Source:” box, and click **Add Rule**.
+ To add UDP 1 - 65535, select "Custom UDP rule" from the "Create a new rule:" dropdown box, enter "1-66535" into the "Port range:" box, enter the name of the cf Security Group into the "Source:" box, and click **Add Rule**.
 When you are done, click **Apply Rule Changes**.
  The screen should look similar to the image below:

 ![image alt text](ec2/image_32.png)

-###Go on to [Deployment of CF on AWS](./deploy_aws_cf.html) or [Return to Index](./index.html)
+###Go on to [Deploying Cloud Foundry on AWS](./deploy_aws_cf.html) or [Return to Index](./index.html)